-But are Uber rides and drivers safe?
+But are Uber riders and drivers safe?

 Do you know where to turn if you are injured in an Uber accident?
-Whether you are a passenger in an Uber ride or someone on the outside affected, you can count on the team at the Law Offices of Greg Prosmushkin, P.C. to help you get the compensation you deserve.
+Whether you are a passenger in an Uber ride or someone on the outside affected, you can count on the team at The Law Offices of Greg Prosmushkin, P.C. to help you get the compensation you deserve.